seunboy1/Udapeople/README.md

 # Udapeople

 Blue green deployment
+Write a set of jobs that promotes a new environment to production and decommissions the old environment in an automated process.
  Prerequisites
 Key pair - You should have an AWS EC2 key pair already created in your AWS Console, and downloaded to your local mahcine.
 We are assuming the key pair name is udacity.pem.
 This repository set up in circleci